 Concerns Of Dam Failure Prompt Evacuations In Lynchburg, Va.

-Nearly a hundred people have been evacuated from their homes in Lynchburg, Va., after an intense storm amid concerns that an aging dam might fail and unleash dangerous floodwaters.
+More than a hundred households have been evacuated from their homes in Lynchburg, Va., after heavy rains amid concerns that an aging dam might fail and unleash dangerous floodwaters.

 Video posted by the city overnight showed water flowing over the dam and into Blackwater Creek.

-LuAnn Hunt, a city spokeswoman, tells NPR that 94 people took shelter at a local high school that's serving as an evacuation center.
+LuAnn Hunt, a city spokeswoman, tells NPR that 94 people took shelter at a local high school that is serving as an evacuation center.
 They will remain there "until our weather event has passed and our dam is stabilized," she says.
+Other residents are staying with family and friends; in total, about 120 households have been evacuated, the city says.

 Engineers have been assessing the situation at College Lake Dam.